 Learn more about the history of the rivers, plants and animals the rivers support by exploring the Logan River Trail interpretive signage in our Logan River parks (featured on this trail).

 Experience the trails today!
 Download our Logan and Albert Rivers canoe and kayak map (PDF 4.2 MB).

 For interactive maps and things to see on the river, please visit the Naeus website to download their app.

-For information on how to access the river using the pontoon entry and exit platforms, please download our Canoe and kayak safety tips for getting in and out of water (PDF 796 KB)
+To find out how to access the river using the pontoon entry and exit platforms, download our Canoe and kayak access and safety information sheet (PDF 5.1 MB)

 For more information about canoe and kayak safety visit the Canoe and kayak trail page on the Logan City Council website.